bsstahl/CognitiveInheritance/Posts/Code-Sample-for-My-TDD-Kickstart-Sessions.md

 You can install Message Queuing on computers running Windows 7 by using **Programs and Features** in the **Control Panel**.
 You do not need to create any specific queue because the integration test creates a queue for each test individually, then deletes the queue when the test is complete.

-If you have any questions or comments about this sample, please start a conversation on Twitter {TwitterLink} or [Contact Me]({PathToRoot}/contact.html).
+If you have any questions or comments about this sample, please start a conversation on Twitter {TwitterLink} or {ContactPageLink}.